 Reflecting on the event, Gerry commented, “As usual, the event was well supported, despite the ‘technical challenges’ and a varied range of speakers, including 4 of the student group, delivered impacting presentations, which highlighted the spectre of bullying.
-Other students produced posters and helped spread the message that bully is wrong!
+Other students produced posters and helped spread the message that bullying is wrong!
 This was all powerfully punctuated by the inclusion of a courageous personal contribution from a student speaker who had being bullied and how she dealt with this; providing inspiration to all.
-I am personally and professional touched with how well the event went and the tremendous array of positive and encouraging feedback received.”
+I am personally and professionally touched with how well the event went and the tremendous array of positive and encouraging feedback received.”

-Another regular supported of the event, Belfast Met Good Relations and Equality Officer, Mary added, “The students did a brilliant job pulling all this together under Gerry’s guidance.
+Another regular supported of this work, Belfast Met Good Relations and Equality Officer, Mary Coffey added, “The students did a brilliant job pulling all this together under Gerry’s guidance.
 Their presentations were really good, both in content and delivery and their management of the Q&As was very professional.
 The personal reflections and the drama were particularly poignant.
 It was great to see all the external organisations supporting this event too, particularly at a senior level, and it being matched within the College.
 The focus on adult bullying in education establishments, the workplace and our lives, was excellent and something that needs highlighted much more.
 It’s fantastic to see this as a continuing initiative and, once again, congratulations and well done to everyone”.